dart-lang/language/working/0107 - implicit-constructors/feature-specification.md

 positional paremeters which is different from one, or if it accepts any named parameters.

-*A `static extension` declaration gets a fresh name in addition to the declared name, just like `extension` declarations.*
+Consider a static extension declaration _D_ named `E` which is declared in the current library or present in any exported namespace of an import *(that is, _D_ is declared in the current library or it is imported and not hidden, but it could be imported and have a name clash with some other imported declaration)*.
+A fresh name `FreshE` is created, and _D_ is entered into the library scope with the fresh name.

-For each static extension declaration _D_ named `E` which is in the library scope of the current library *(that is, _D_ is declared in the current library, or it is imported and not hidden)*, a fresh name `FreshE` is created, and _D_ is entered into the library scope with the fresh name.
+*This means that a `static extension` declaration gets a fresh name in addition to the declared name, just like `extension` declarations.*

 *This makes it possible to resolve an implicit reference to a static extension, e.g., an invocation of a static member or constructor declared